jarviscanada/jarvis_data_eng_BrianKim/linux_sql/README.md

 # Linux Cluster Monitoring Agent

 # Introduction
-This project implements automating monitoring agent which observes a cluster of Linux nodes/servers and record data from the nodes.
+This project implements an automating monitor agent which observes a cluster of Linux nodes/servers and record data from the nodes.
 The users are clusters of Linux servers internally connected by a switch which communicates through internal IPv4 addresses.
 This monitoring agent will capture the hardware specifications of each nodes and periodically insert node resource usuage into a RDBMS database.
-Using this monitoring agent and data it collects, you can solve important business problems involving resource planning such as increasing and decreasing number of nodes depending on the servers' relative CPU/Memory usages.<br/>
+Using this monitoring agent and data it collects, you can solve important business problems involving resource planning such as increasing and decreasing the number of nodes depending on the servers' relative CPU/Memory usages.<br/>
 Technologies used: <br/>
 * Linux
 * GitFlow